Randin Rande: Coaching career

 In 2020, he began serving as a player-assistant coach with Nõmme United.
 He later became a permanent assistant coach and was named head coach of the second team.
 In April 2024, he was named interim co-head coach (alongside Juan Martínez) of the first team, following the dismissal of Jani Sarajärvi four matches into the season, He became the fifth-youngest head coach (age 26) in the history of the Estonian first tier.
 He made his head coaching debut on 5 April 2024 (with Martínez listed as a team representative on the game sheet), earning the club's first ever victory in the Meistriliiga, defeating Tammeka 2-1.
 He held the role until mid-July, when Martin Klasen was appointed as manager, and he returned to his role as an assistant.

 In November 2024, Rande moved to Canada, becoming the coach of the U16 and U17 teams of FC London.

+In October 2025, he returned to Estonia, being named the head coach of JK Tallinna Kalev U21 in the Esiliiga B as well as the overall club's Director of Methodology.
+On 28 April 2026, he was named head coach of the JK Tallinna Kalev first team in the second-tier Esiliiga.